edufford/CarND-MPC-Project-P10/Reflection.md

 <img src="./images/eqn_motion_corrected.png" width="400">

 The original CTE equation caused positive CTE in the direction of negative Y values which caused a mismatch where CTE would decrease as car moved away from reference line.
-See the example below:
+See the example shown below:

 <img src="./images/eqn_motion_example.png" width="900">